A Guide to Measuring Workplace Culture

 Evaluating and revamping the organizational culture is a dynamic journey that can bring more success to your organization and improve the working conditions.
 These techniques and tools allow leaders to not only assess but also to improve the cultural tapestry of their work environments.
 Apart from the results, the transparency in sharing them is also of critical importance for the culture of a continuous improvement and excellence.

-In this process, using Diversio’s advanced platforms is a valuable tool that can provide the tactical intel and support to make the right decisions.
+In this process, using Diversio’s advanced people analytics platforms is a valuable tool that can provide the tactical intel and support to make the right decisions.
 Diversio’s set of comprehensive analytics and customizable tools are built to help leaders identify the cultural strong points and areas for improvement, which will be the key for the targeted interventions that are able to bring about the meaningful change.